OPENINGS

 "By looking to archaic origins, we can teleport ourselves further down our own evolutionary path - only in the opposite direction."

-- Technology as Spiritual Instrument: "The soul, they discovered, could transport itself through space and time, with at least as much magic as the boomerang.
+Fischer observed that the Pintupi discovered what Western science barely comprehends: "The soul, they discovered, could transport itself through space and time, with at least as much magic as the boomerang.
 The outer technology found an inner correlate."
+For Fischer, technology's deepest purpose is not material domination but consciousness cultivation.

-- The Evolution of Artistic Practice: "We are... not confronted anymore with the sequential linear production of the object of art as a strategy of finality.
+Fischer identifies how contemporary art mirrors this shift: "We are not confronted anymore with the sequential linear production of the object of art as a strategy of finality.
 The emphasis is on the process, structure, model and architecture of art making."
+He sees this movement from product to process as reflecting Indigenous understanding of creation as ceremony rather than commodity.

-- The Artist as Evolutionary Engineer : "The artist's task will be more and more to be the engineer who designs the very models of future communication."
+Fischer envisions artists as consciousness engineers: "The artist's task will be more and more to be the engineer who designs the very models of future communication."
+He argues this requires not technological advancement but return—to reciprocal relationship with land, to awareness as primary technology, to Indigenous wisdom.

 PROGRAM